-Python 2.3 includes the bsddb package which provides an interface to the BerkeleyDB library.
 Interfaces to disk-based hashes such as DBM and GDBM are also included with standard Python.
+There is also the sqlite3 module, which provides a lightweight disk-based relational database.

 Support for most relational databases is available.
 See the DatabaseProgramming wiki page for details.